deanbushmiller/CEH-bootcamp/README.md

 2. Identify the guacamole public IP address
 - Name of instance will say "This-Pub-IP-ADDRESS-GUAC"
 3. Copy & Paste IP into your browser
-4. Login kali with password kali
+4. Login labmin with password reallylongrandompassword

-- the first time this console loads it might take 5 minutes for the interface to display
+### One minor change to configuration
+1. Upper right corner: Labmin | Settings
+2. Top tool bar: Connections
+3. Click Kali
+4. Change Network | parameters | port to 5901
+5. Scroll to the bottom click save
+6. Upper right corner: Labmin | Home
+7. Click Kali to launch interface
 ### Smile your lab is ready

 ## Cleaning Up